vintagecodes/dc-woocommerce-multi-vendor/readme.txt

 > - [Advanced Frontend Manager](https://wc-marketplace.com/product/wcmp-frontend-product-manager)
 > - [Vendor Membership](https://wc-marketplace.com/product/wcmp-vendor-membership/)
 > - [Add-ons Bundle](https://wc-marketplace.com/wcmp-bundle/)

-<strong>You:</strong> [Got ya!]
-So, you have just tweaked the game in your favor.
-Others offer "pro" and you have your own bagful of paid "add-ons".
-Right?

-<strong>Riley:</strong> Nope.
-These add-ons are completely optional and some of them are even free.
-We keep these features outside of core plugin to make marketplace owner's life simple, without overloading them with unnecessary features/settings.
-If you don't need them why bother.

-<strong>You:</strong> [Still sceptical] But, pro version is not just about features.
-They also include friendly support, prompt reply, and quick resolution.
-What about that?

-<strong>Riley:</strong> On business days, we provide 12 hour turnaround time to reply every query, even in our busiest schedule.
-All you need to do is to reach us either via our [support forum](https://wc-marketplace.com/support-forum/), [WordPress.org](https://wordpress.org/support/plugin/dc-woocommerce-multi-vendor) or [Github](https://github.com/dualcube/dc-woocommerce-multi-vendor/issues).

-<strong>You:</strong> Bravo!!!
-My expectations are reaching new heights.
-Are you sure you can meet them?

-<strong>Riley:</strong> Be assured, we will be there for you.
-A smile, a few kind words that's what keep us going.

-<strong>You:</strong> Riley, it was a great conversation.
-Thanks for your time!

-<strong>Riley:</strong> Same here.
-Have a nice day.

 == Installation ==
 NOTE: WC Marketplace plugin is an extension of WooCommerce, so the WooCommerce plugin must be installed and activated in your WordPress site for this plugin to work properly.